benrgreene/SPA-CLI/README.md

 Requires the following parameters:

-* --dit: this is the folder/site to create and save the framework files in.
+* --dir: this is the folder/site to create and save the framework files in.
 Is relative to the directory the command is run in.

 ### Adding Plugins